yowainwright/logsdx/packages/cli/README.md

-# LogsDX CLI
+# `@logsdx/cli`

-The LogsDX CLI is a command-line interface for processing and formatting logs with syntax highlighting and level-based styling.
+The LogsDX CLI is a command-line interface for processing and formatting logs in a termainal with schema based syntax highlighting.

 ## Features